openfoodfacts/openfoodfacts-ios/README.md

 ## Support

-OpenFoodFacts has a Slack team, join the #iOS and #iOS-alerts channels.
-Click [here](https://slack.openfoodfacts.org/) to join.
+OpenFoodFacts has a Slack team where we chat, discuss and support each other, join the #iOS and #iOS-alerts channels.
+[Click here to join.](https://slack.openfoodfacts.org/)